An exact solution of the higher-order gravity in standard radiation-dominated era: CONCLUSION AND DISCUSSIONS

 For the Case $N=2, C=0$ (subsection III.
 A.), we have either standard analytical solution in Eq.\,(\ref{sol}) or other numerical solutions for the third order ODE in Eq.\,(\ref{3rd order H}).
 If Eq.\,(\ref{sol}) is a real physical description of the evolution of the universe during the RDE, then $A$ and $B$ terms introduced in the action serve theoretically useful purposes (such as quantum corrections or renormalization \cite{77 Stelle}) without affecting the background evolution although the constants $A$ and $B$ are arbitrary with this solution that cannot be determined from observational constraints.
 However if other non-standard solutions of scale factor are allowed by the RDE universe governed by the higher-derivative gravity, then the slight effects of $A$ and $B$ terms can be constrained by the comparison of the BBN observations and calculations \cite{in preparation}.

-Even if the terms involved by $A$ and $B$ representing the four-derivative theory in the action Eq.\,(\ref{action}) share the same solution at the background order in the homogeneous and isotropic model, the two terms behave quite differently in the perturbed universe with gravitational wave \cite{97 N and H, Y 20} or density fluctutation \cite{99 N and H}.
+Even if the terms involved by $A$ and $B$ representing the four-derivative theory in the action Eq.\,(\ref{action}) share the same solution at the background order in the homogeneous and isotropic model, the two terms behave quite differently in the perturbed universe with gravitational wave \cite{97 N and H, Y 20} or density fluctuation \cite{99 N and H}.
 A model with an action containing a general function of a contracted quantity $R^{ab} R_{ab}$ \cite{05 carroll etal} is not likely to have the same RDE solution in Eq.\,(\ref{sol}) since the quantity $R^{ab} R_{ab} = 12 \big( {\dot H}^2 + 3 \dot H H^2 + 3 H^4 \big) $ is non-vanishing even if $H = 1/(2t)$.
 While the generic $f(R)$ and $ R {R^{;c}}_{c}$ gravity can be conformally transformed into Einstein gravity with single minimally coupled scalar field (MSF) \cite{84 Whitt, 10 Sotiriou and Faraoni, 05Mukhanov, 92Mukhanov} and with two interacting MSFs \cite{90 Gottloeber etal} respectively, $R^{ab} R_{ab}$ gravity does not have such a symmetry \cite{97 N and H, 99 N and H}.

-How about the standard matter-dominated era (MDE) solution $a(t) \propto t^{2/3}$?
+How about the standard matter-dominated era (MDE) solution $a(t) \propto t^{2/3}$ ?
 This MDE solution from the Einstein gravity is hardly an exact solution in a polynomial $f(R)$ gravity as well as in the $B$ or $C$ gravity unless the effects of the $A_{(n \geq 2)}$, $B$ and $C$ theories are small enough during the MDE because $R(t)$ cannot become zero with $\alpha = 2/3$.
-However, if the universe evolved like Eq.\,(\ref{power-law}) during the RDE, the correction terms from the $B$ or $C$ gravity might decay enough to converge to the standard curve $a(t) \propto t^{2/3}$.
+However, if the universe evolved like Eq.\,(\ref{power-law}) during the RDE, the correction terms from the $B$ or $C$ gravity might decay enough to converge to the standard curve $a(t) \propto t^{2/3}$ (See Appendix).
 The MDE in $f(R)$ gravity was investigated in Ref.\,\cite{06 capozziello etal}.
-It is also noticed that semiclassical analysis of the Wheeler-DeWitt equation describing the universe before the inflationary epoch allows a radiation-like solution $a(t) \propto t^{1/2}$ \cite{08 Appignani and Casadio}.
+It is also noticed that semiclassical analysis of the Wheeler-DeWitt equation describing the universe before the inflationary epoch allows a radiation-like solution $a(t) \propto t^{1/2}$ \cite{08 Appignani and Casadio} and that power-law expanding $a \propto t^\alpha$ can be an attractor solution in some fourth-order $f(R)$ models that have conformal symmetry \cite{89 Schmidt}.